ericoporto/ags-manual-wiki/File.md

 continue any I/O. The safest practice is not to declare any global File variables.

+*Compatibility:*

-*Compatibility:* $CONFIGFILE$ tag supported by AGS 3.5.1 and later versions.
+$CONFIGFILE$ tag supported by AGS 3.5.1 and later versions.
+$DATA$ tag supported by AGS 3.6.0 and later versions.

 *See also:* [`File.Close`](File#fileclose),
 [`File.Exists`](File#fileexists),